Bishal-5/Rock-Paper-Scissor-Game/README.md

   <li>JavaScript</li>
 </ul>

-<p>This project brings the timeless decision-making challenge to browser using HTML, CSS, and JavaScript.
-Whether looking for a fun way to pass the time or want to enhance web development skills, this project is a great opportunity to explore the fundamentals of front-end development.</p>

 <h2>Contributions:</h2>
-<p>Contributions are welcome!
-If you find a bug or have suggestions for improvement, feel free to open an issue or submit a pull request.</p>
+<p>Contributors are welcome to suggest improvements, report bugs, or propose additional features.
+Feel free to fork the repository, make changes, and submit a pull request.</p>

 <h2>Made by</h2>
 <li><a href="https://github.com/Bishal-5">Bishal Naskar</a></li>